 White on White, a duo comprised of Swedish actor-performer Iggy Malmborg and German actor-director Johannes Schmit, aims to investigate, criticize and/or affirm the identificatory process between white audiences and white performers on stage.
 At our first Hitparaden festival, White on White showed two parts of their performance-theater series.

 In part number three – a non-controversial shit in the blackbox – they took laxatives while speaking about theory and embarassment: Why is a Black Box black?
 Why is a White Cube white?
 What would a theater institution look like if it were based on the so-called critical whiteness theory?
 What would you need to add to an art space to make it less white?
-While waiting for the pills to kick in , they argued about the merits shitting, REALLY shitting on stage.
+While waiting for the pills to kick in , they argued about the merits of shitting, REALLY shitting on stage.

 In the fifth episode, titled All Those Beautiful Boyz, they report, among other things, on the need for plastic surgery.
 The visible surface marks the presence of the other.
-From this, White on White concludes that a cosmetic surgery is the most radical way to provoke a profound social revolution.
+From this, White on White concludes that cosmetic surgery is the most radical way to provoke a profound social revolution.

 About the Artists

 White on White was the artistic relationship between Iggy Lond Malmborg (Malmö/Tallinn) and Johannes Maria Schmit (Berlin/Tversted).
 In 2009 the duo initiated a performance-series of the same name, of which the six parts have been invited and shown internationally until 2018.
 The aim of the White on White-series was the Verfremdung of white* subjectivity.
 The activities of white on White seem to have ceased.
 Their website is offline, and most other traces of the collaborations of Iggy and Johannes have disappeared from the internet as well.
 Because not much information about the duo seems to be easily available anymore, we document a collection of conceptual notes by White on White below.